ayoisaiah/f2/README.md

 ### Conflict detection

 F2 detects any conflicts that may arise during a renaming operation.
+If you append the `-F` or `--fix-conflicts` flag, it can auto fix the conflicts for you.
 Here are three examples:

 #### 1. File already exists